prasannDev/currency-exchange/Currency-Exchange/README.md

 }
 ```

-You will receive the calculated payable amount in the specified target currency.
+This request will return the payable amount in the specified target currency after applying discounts and currency conversion.

 ---

 ## 6. Authentication (Basic Auth)

-Since this API uses Basic Authentication, follow these steps in Postman:
+The API is protected by Basic Authentication.
+To test in Postman:

 1. Go to the **Authorization** tab.
-2. Choose **Basic Auth**.
+2. Select **Basic Auth**.
 3. Enter the following credentials:
     - Username: `admin`
     - Password: `admin123`